Rumpunzel/rpg-thingy/characters/talents/fight.md

 ### Bolster

-When defending with Fight, each **6** counts as two hits.
+When defending as a group with Fight, your allies do not increase the difficulty and not add extra dice for your opponent(s).

 ### Slayer

-When attacking with Vigor in a Fight conflict, you inflict **1** additional stress for each **6** you rolled, even if your opponent defended successfully (this does not increase the damage to the opponent's morale).
+When attacking with Vigor, you inflict **1** additional stress if you rolled at least one **6,** even if your opponent defended successfully (this does not increase the damage to the opponent's morale).

 ---